 - Loss of support or enjoyment of life

 You’ll need to calculate these damages to reach a dollar amount you’ll include in your insurance claim.
-An experienced bus accident lawyer can help you do this.
+Again, an experienced bus accident lawyer can help you do this.

 The damages you can claim may also depend on the type of bus that was in the accident.
-Unlike many car accidents where the at-fault person is often the other driver, there can be other entities involved with bus accidents.
+Unlike many car accidents where the at-fault person is often the other driver, other entities can be involved with bus accidents.

 Public Transportation Bus Accidents in Georgia